 If you nurse another child in addition to your own, your body may not be able to provide enough milk for both children.
 This occurs when the other baby requires more milk than your body can provide.
 Various factors, including the ages of the two babies and the regularity of the cross nursing schedule, would affect whether or not the cross-nursing parent's milk supply could be increased to meet the needs of both babies.
 Equally, if someone else is nursing your baby for you while you are away, your milk supply may be reduced if your own milk is not removed, either by pumping or hand expression.

 Not all babies will cooperate easily with cross-nursing.
 A difference in the let-down, either in the timing or in the forcefulness, may confuse or frustrate your baby.
-Mothers have reported that babies four months or older often refuse to nurse from another breastfeeding parent and will choose to wait until their own mother (or primary nursing mother) returns.
+Mothers have reported that babies four months or older often refuse to nurse from another nursing parent and will choose to wait until their own mother (or primary nursing mother) returns.
 Babies of this age also often refuse to take a bottle as a substitute for breastfeeding.

 If you have any questions about cross-nursing and how to make it work for you in your unique situation, please contact a La Leche League Leader for information and support.